 FHIR and VNeID: Vietnam's national digital health record

 VNeID is Vietnam's national digital identification app, built by the Ministry of Public Security.
 Under Decision 1332/QĐ-BYT (Ministry of Health), the app embeds a personal health record (PHR) module — the "Sổ sức khỏe điện tử" — that surfaces clinical information to citizens.
-This page explains how FHIR serves as the interoperability layer for the PHR, and which limits to keep in mind while the official VNeID Health API specification remains unpublished.
+Decision 1551/QĐ-BYT (31/05/2026) adds periodic health-check data and publishes the synchronization API direction from healthcare facilities to the Ministry of Health.
+This page explains how FHIR serves as the interoperability layer for the PHR, what Decision 1551 now specifies, and which citizen-facing read/display details still require separate official guidance.

 The intended readers are hospital integration engineers, hospital CIOs, and policy regulators.
 The article tracks VN Core and the legal sources already issued in Vietnam, and avoids speculating about API surfaces that have not been published.